 - 100 g (3 1/2 oz) pancetta, cut into strips

 - 1 sprig of rosemary

 - a few sage leaves

 - juice of 1 orange

-Put in a cast iron or heavy bottomed pot a few tablespoons of extra virgin olive oil, the finely sliced red onion and the diced pancetta.
-Cook over low heat for about 15 minutes, until the onion is soft and transparent.
+- Pour a few tablespoons of extra virgin olive oil into a large pot.
+Add the finely sliced red onion and the diced pancetta.
+Cook over low heat for about 15 minutes, until the onion is soft and translucent.

-When all the orange juice is reduced, the meat is ready.
+- When the orange juice is reduced, the meat is ready.
+Serve immediately.